-Natural sleep aids are dietary and herbal supplements that can relieve temporary insomnia.
+Natural sleep aids are dietary and herbal supplements to sleep better at night.
 Shutterstock Images

 Sleep supplements include any non-prescription substance or medication that induces a feeling of calmness, relaxation, and sleepiness, and which helps the user fall asleep much faster than they generally do.
 These supplements also inhibit nervousness and agitation and suppress anxiety.

 Natural sleep aids have a sedative effect on the user.
 Physiologically speaking, this means that they depress the central nervous system, which induces a feeling of relaxation and drowsiness.
 There are many substances in nature that are incredibly effective sleep supplements, like Lavender and Passion Flower.